Bernard Pesquet: Early life

+Murders

 First murder

-On August 22, 1941, in Rouen at around 11 p.m., Bernard Pesquet beat Julien Quibel to death with an iron bar and slashed his veins with a razor.
+On 22 August 1941, in Rouen at around 11 p.m., Bernard Pesquet beat Julien Quibel to death with an iron bar and slashed his veins with a razor.
 Having no possibility of defending himself against his lover, Quibel died of his wounds.
 The body was found the next day, not far from Pesquet's home.
-Bernard Pesquet was, at the time of the facts, 19 years old and was quickly suspected by those close to Quibel because of their romantic relationship.
+Bernard Pesquet was, at the time of the events, 19 years old and was quickly suspected by those close to Quibel because of their romantic relationship.

-Arrested on August 25, 1941, Pesquet played against the police.
+Arrested on 25 August 1941, Pesquet played against the police.
 It was not until the third day of his custody that he confessed to having killed Quibel.
-Pesquet specified that he killed Quibel to steal his savings and his money, because of his collaboration with Germany.
-He was imprisoned for the assassination of his friend.
-He was then 19 years old.
-Bernard Pesquet, being over sixteen at the time of the facts, faced the death penalty, even if it has little chance of being applied, because Pesquet was still a minor at that time (the majority being fixed at 21 years old).
+Pesquet specified that he killed Quibel to steal his savings and his money, and also because he collaborated with the Germans.
+He was imprisoned for the murder of his friend.
+Bernard Pesquet, being over sixteen at the time, faced the death penalty, even if it had little chance of being applied because Pesquet was still a minor (legal adulthood being set at 21 years old at the time).

-On November 8, 1941, Bernard Pesquet was sentenced to hard labor for life.
+On 8 November 1941, Bernard Pesquet was sentenced to hard labour for life.
 As a minor, he escaped the death penalty.
 At that time, life imprisonment did not allow the possibility of release.
-Bernard Pesquet expected to die, during his life sentence of hard labor.
+Bernard Pesquet expected to die, during his life sentence of hard labour.

 Detention

-On March 18, 1943, Bernard Pesquet reached his majority.
+On 18 March 1943, Bernard Pesquet reached adulthood.
 At the start of Pesquet's incarceration, France was at war and many prisoners were starving to death in detention.
-However, Bernard Pesquet managed to survive these daily famines, due to his young age.
-Having retracted his crime in the meantime, Pesquet also requested a review of his trial on December 28, 1944.
+However, Bernard Pesquet managed to survive these daily famines due to his young age.
+Having retracted his crime in the meantime, Pesquet also requested a review of his trial on 28 December 1944.

-On May 8, 1945, as World War II ended after a long-term journey, prison conditions improved for Pesquet, then 23 years old.
+On 8 May 1945, as World War II ended, prison conditions improved for Pesquet, then 23 years old.
 The young inmate subsequently received the result of his request from the court of revision which, considering Bernard Pesquet's retractions as a means of release, rejected Pesquet's request in July 1945.

-In 1951, the reductions in sentence were introduced.
-Pesquet had already served ten years in prison, when he is only 29 years old.
+In 1951, the sentence reductions were introduced.
+Pesquet had already served ten years in prison, when he was only 29 years old.

-On June 4, 1960, penal labor was abolished in France, and Pesquet's sentence was automatically converted to a life sentence with a chance of parole in August 1956.
+On 4 June 1960, penal labour was abolished in France, and Pesquet's sentence was automatically converted to a life sentence with a chance of parole.
 Pesquet was considered a likely candidate for release, as he was a model inmate with a clean record according to the Prison Administration.